 Please note that the job description below is subject to change prior to the conclusion of the RA Selection Process.

-The RA's role is to connect with the members of the residential community, as directed by the Residential Student Experience Model (RSEM).
-The RSEM outlines the framework used by the residential staff that will engage students through one-on-one conversations, community meetings, and strategies that target the needs of the community.
+The RA's role is to connect with the members of the residential community, as directed by the Residential Student Experience Model.
+The Residential Student Experience Model outlines the framework used by the residential staff that will engage students through one-on-one conversations, community meetings, and programs that target the needs of the community.
 The RA serves as a resource to both residents and staff while upholding the goals and policies of Residential Life.
-All responsibilities listed will be carried out under the supervision of the Resident Director (RD) or Senior Resident Director (SRD).
+All responsibilities listed will be carried out under the supervision of the RD or SRD.